nsxiv/nsxiv/README.md

   * libwebp : Used for animated webp playback.
     (NOTE: animated webp also requires Imlib2 v1.7.5 or above) Disabled via `HAVE_LIBWEBP=0`.
+  * Imlib2 v1.8.0(+) : Can be used for multi-frame images via `HAVE_IMLIB2_MULTI_FRAME=1`. <br>
+    Imlib2 v1.8.0 currently supports multi-frame gif, webp, png and ico.
+However image loading performance currently is not optimal, image ***reloading*** on the other hand is noticeably faster due to imlib2's cache. <br>
+    We will be making this the default once image loading performance has been resolved and depricate `HAVE_LIBGIF` and `HAVE_LIBWEBP` in favor of using Imlib2 for animated images.

 Please make sure to install the corresponding development packages in case that you want to build nsxiv on a distribution with separate runtime and development